ronnievanbuuren/HC-SensitiveDataTypes/README.md

 - Custom – Healthcare cure set 2 (keywords)
 - Custom – Healthcare care sets (e.g., Zorgplan, DVO, WMO, Algemeen, Administratie, Medische)

+See detailed detection logic for each SIT in [docs/SITs.md](docs/SITs.md).

 Note: Dictionaries currently included in this repo are focused on the NL ZIP/City list and Healthcare Cure Set 1.
 The rule package (`HealthCare.xml`) references these and additional SIT definitions.

 ## Repository Structure